theQRL/hyperion/docs/contracts/errors.rst

 Errors and the Revert Statement
 *******************************

-Errors in Solidity provide a convenient and gas-efficient way to explain to the user why an operation failed.
+Errors in Hyperion provide a convenient and gas-efficient way to explain to the user why an operation failed.
 They can be defined inside and outside of contracts (including interfaces and libraries).

 They have to be used together with the :ref:`revert statement <revert-statement>`